 This was our last main site for the day with our guide and let me tell you- we were so thankful we went with a guide because we skipped out on lines, stayed away from crowds, and got to see and hear the most fascinating things about Versailles.
 We went on a Saturday, which is the day they have the Fountain Shows in the garden (3:30pm-4:45/5pm).
 I would double check to see if this changes based on season.
 As beautiful as the grounds are, make sure to see the Ballroom Fountain during the show.
 It’s not like any of the others and in my opinion, it’s the most beautiful one.

 Stop 4: Dinner @Le George.

 Located inside the Four Seasons, this Michelin Star Restaurant, had some high expectations on our end that weren’t particularly met.
 The interior and ambiance was gorgeous and very lux, but the food, which to me is the most important, was nothing special.
 Be prepared to have Truffle on almost every dish.
 As much as I love truffle, too much can be well…too much.
-Again, i’m fortunate to have a very spoiled palette, but for the money and for the star that it has, we were disappointed.
+Again, I’m fortunate to have a very spoiled palette, but we were disappointed.

 Are you tired yet?
 Don’t worry, the trip is almost over!

 Wake Up: 7:30am.
 This day was also spent with a private tour guide.

 This is another Museum you must visit.
 It was created to store a-lot of the pieces that the Louvre could not hold and has such beautiful pieces on display.